SG Mart Q3 FY26: Profit Plunges 62% Despite Revenue Growth as Margins Compress

 ⚠️ Investment Disclaimer

 This article is for educational and informational purposes only and should not be construed as financial advice.
 Investors should conduct their own due diligence, consider their risk tolerance and investment objectives, and consult with a qualified financial advisor before making any investment decisions.
 Past performance is not indicative of future results.
-The views expressed are based on data available as of January 23, 2026, and are subject to change.
+The stock market involves substantial risk of loss, and investors should be prepared for volatility.
+The author and publication do not hold positions in the securities discussed and have no business relationship with the company mentioned.

 {{stockdata.stock.stock_name.value}} Live